cs5435/cs5435.github.io/index.md

 ### Attendance

-The course will have two weekly sessions: <b>Monday and Wednesday, 2:45-4:00p ET in Tata Innovation Center Room 141X</b>.
+The course will have two weekly sessions: <b>Tuesday and Thursday, 10:10-11:25a ET in Bloomberg Center Room 131</b>.

 ### Canvas